faylward/bioinformatics_tutorials/1_introduction_to_unix/introduction_to_unix.md

 > sort -k 2,2 -rn protein_length.txt | cut -f 1 | head

-Key flags for "cut" are -f, which specifies which columns to output, and -d, which specifies the delimiter (tabs are the default).
+Key flags for "cut" are -f, which specifies which columns to output, and -d, which specifies the delimiter (i.e., what character separates the entires - tabs are the default).
 If we had more columns and we wanted to output more than one, we coud use "-f 1-2" for columns 1 and 2 or "-f 2,3-5" for columns 2, 3, 4, and 5.

 ## rm.